 Before Stanford, I concurrently attended SOAR High School and Antelope Valley College.
 During my junior year of high school, I served as Student Body President.
 During my senior year of high school, I was the student member of the Board of Trustees of the Antelope Valley Union High School District.
 My term began in July 2018 and ended on 30 June 2019.
 The turbulence of this period has been extensively, and illuminatingly, covered by the Antelope Valley Press.

 As an adult, I hope to serve others in the mold of those about whom I have learned.
 Whether this hope will come to pass in the chambers of the judiciary, the trails of a gubernatorial campaign, or the corridors of a legislature, or some other meaningful location, I do not know.
 However, I have set my bearings and am accelerating with hope.

-I enjoy writing letters to friends, listening to music, and eating delicious vegan meals.
+I enjoy writing letters to friends, listening to music, and eating tasty meals with loved ones.
 My academic focuses include the history and jurisprudence of the U.S. Supreme Court; the primate species bonobos; environmental science; and political philosophy and ethics.

 For as long as I live, I will continue to learn what I can, improve the tenor of my daily deeds, and use the power of words to ameliorate the ills of our beloved world.
 Joy is my life's purpose: to pursue it, to foster it, to share it, and to celebrate it.

 My résumé (current as of September 2020) is available here.